refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 super user of Refinery, meaning this user will be able to create other users later on.

-Once you’ve created your first user you’ll see Refinery’s “Dashboard”.
+Once you’ve created your first user you’ll see Refinery’s admin.

 ![](/system/images/W1siZiIsIjIwMTMvMDYvMDkvMjNfNTdfNDRfNzIxX2Rhc2hib2FyZC5wbmciXV0/dashboard.png)